circus-acts/circuit-js/README.md

   channel2
 }).tap(log)
 ```
 Signalling `channel1`, and then `channel2`, produces a different output.
-The structure preserved by the join has been replaced by the folded values returned by most recent channel.
+The structure preserved by the assign join has been replaced by the folded values returned by most recent channel.

 ```
 circuit.signals.channel1('ho') // logs => hoho